tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 ## Sending Commands

-From the location information obtained either by tracking dependencies or manually resolving a location, a `CommandService` instance can be created to provide a command interface to the component (the following snippet is not from our tutorial).
+From the location information obtained either by tracking dependencies or manually resolving a location, a `CommandService` instance can be created to provide a command interface to the component.
+The following snippet, not from our tutorial, shows how to obtain a `CommandService` reference using by resolving a location using the Location Service.

 Scala
 :   @@snip [AssemblyComponentHandlers.scala](../../../../examples/src/main/scala/csw/framework/components/assembly/AssemblyComponentHandlers.scala) { #resolve-hcd-and-create-commandservice }